AlainParadis/designschool/_topics/books.md

   <figure>
       <img class="size75" alt="indesign-books-sync-options" src="/images/indesign-books/indesign-books-sync-options.jpg">
   <figcaption>
     Option-click on the Synchronize button to see and edit what you can sync.
-Check on "Master Pages".
+Check on "Parent Pages".
   </figcaption>
   </figure>

   You'll notice that layers don't sync.
-The trick to get around this is simply to put an item from each layer on a Master Page, then sync Master Pages.
+The trick to get around this is simply to put an item from each layer on a Parent Page, then sync Parent Pages.
 That will make them sync.

   ## Print or output a book file